syncfusion-content/typescript-docs/TypeScript/Gantt/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with Typescript Gantt Control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential Typescript Gantt Control, its elements, and more.
 platform: Typescript
 control: Gantt
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Typescript Gantt

 This section explains briefly about how to create a Gantt chart in your application with TypeScript.